hegdeatjm/react-native-camera-mlkit/docs/migrationV2.md

 sidebar_label: Migrating from version 1.x to 2.x
 ---

-Version 2.x of react-native-camera moves to using Firebase MLKit for advanced features such as text/face recognition.
+Version 2.x of react-native-camera-mlkit moves to using Firebase MLKit for advanced features such as text/face recognition.
 Users can now opt into useing MLKit in their app by choosing a certain flavor of the library (Android) or selecting a desired podspec (iOS).
 This allows users who do not need Firebase MLKit-based features to not be forced to set up a Firebase project.

 ## Required steps